-Winner of Best Short Story Collection at the 2015 Saboteur Awards, voted for by readers!
+Winner of Best Short Story Collection at the 2015 Saboteur Awards, shortlisted for the 2016 Edge Hill Short Story Prize!

 A girl repeatedly chops her boyfriend in half but, while her ‘other half’ multiplies, she is still not satisfied.
 Love transforms a mother working down the chippie – into Elvis.
 Clary’s father puts antlers on stuffed rabbits to make jackalopes, but when her mother walks out on them, Clary has to help her father if they are to survive.